-Trenitalia makes it easy to cover the 145 miles (233 km) by train, though it’s not a direct route.
-It may seem counter-intuitive, but this is a case where the slower trains actually make the trip more quickly than the high-speed trains.
-It doesn’t make sense until you look at a map.
+The train makes it easy to cover the 145 miles (233 km), though it’s not a direct route.
+It may seem counterintuitive until you see the route on a map, but this is a case where the slower trains actually make the trip more quickly than the high-speed trains.

 Frequent Trains from Rome to Siena

-There are 32 Trenitalia trains departing Roma Termini station each day that will get you to Siena, some of which are the high-speed Alta Velocità (AV) trains.
-The rest are Regionale or InterCity trains, which don’t get anywhere close to the top speeds of the AV trains, but on the trip from Rome to Siena they may actually be the better option.
+There are 32 trains departing Roma Termini station each day that will get you to Siena, some of which are the high-speed trains.
+The rest are Regionale or InterCity trains, which don’t get anywhere close to the top speeds of the AV trains, but on the trip from Rome to Siena they may actually be the faster option.

-The trip from Rome-Florence-Siena takes about 3 hours 20 minutes, and the Rome-Chiusi-Siena route can take as little as 2 hours 55 minutes.
-The other option for a transfer station is Grosseto, but that trip takes about 3 hours 40 minutes.
+The trip from Rome-Florence-Siena takes about 3 hours and 20 minutes, and the Rome-Chiusi-Siena route can take as little as 2 hours and 55 minutes.
+The other option for a transfer station is Grosseto, but that trip takes about 3 hours and 40 minutes.
 Ticket prices range from $22-46.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.